dinyar/uGMTfirmware/README.md

     );
   ```
   in the top block.
 You can find it in `cactusupgrades/boards/mp7/base_fw/mp7xe_690/firmware/hdl/mp7xe_690.vhd`

+### Generating the Vivado project
-6. Finally visit the project folder, source the Xilinx environment (if you haven't already) and execute `make project`:
+Visit the project folder, source the Xilinx environment (if you haven't already) and execute `make project`:

   ```
   cd [mp7framework_directory]/mp7xe_690
+  [source xilinx environment]
   make project
   ```

 ## Instructions for building the firmware

-*Note:* To ensure that the IPbus decoder logic is up-to-date run:
+*Note:* If you have the uHAL software installed you can run the following to ensure that the IPbus decoder logic is up-to-date:
 ```
 make addrtab
 cd addrtab